Research Credit Requirements

 Requirements to Receive Credit for Research

 - Attend a Scientific Communication (080.500) section at the beginning of the semester (intersession or summer).
-This first session will be the Orientation Session.
+This first session will be the orientation session.
 The date and time of this session is determined by the section number.
-This is a required co-requisite that students must register for until they have reached their 6 credits of required neuroscience research.
+You must register for this required co-requisite until you have reached your 6 credits of required neuroscience research.

 - Work for the designated amount of time in the lab.

-- Arrange to have an email sent to Dr. Gorman from your lab supervisor stating the number of credits earned.
+- Arrange to have your lab supervisor send an email to Dr. Gorman stating the number of credits earned.
 If your lab supervisor is a Homewood faculty member, this requirement is not needed.

 - Fill out an online research survey.